 How must it feel for him?

-I didn’t know about God’s appointed times until a few years ago because I had never read the Bible through for myself.
+I didn’t know about God’s appointed times until much later in my life because I had never read the Bible through for myself.
 I mistakenly believed they were for other people because that is what I had always been told.
-However, when I read the Father call them “My feasts” and “My appointed times” I realized that these were set apart and important to Him and if it is important to Him it should be important to me.
+However, when I read the Father call them “My feasts” and “My appointed times,” I realized that these were set apart and important to Him, and if they are important to Him, they should be important to me.

-Lest anyone reading this is feeling defensive right now, I want you to know that this post isn’t about bashing any of man’s holidays.
-I just think we need to make sure we are obeying God first with man’s instructions as an afterthought, not the other way around.
+Lest anyone reading this feel defensive right now, I want you to know that this post isn’t about bashing any of man’s holidays.
+I just think we need to make sure we are obeying God first and treating man’s instructions as an afterthought, not the other way around.

-This document is meant purely as an introduction to the Biblical feasts.
-I’m not going to detail all of the riches and blessings that these feasts hold for us, There are so many references to the feasts, instructions directly from YHWH regarding how to observe them, and examples of people keeping the feasts throughout the Bible, that it is impossible for me to share them all in this short document.
-Further, in writing this, I am not seeking to present myself as an authority on keeping Biblical Feasts.
-We are still learning ourselves and we get better at it each year.
+This article is meant purely as an introduction to the biblical feasts.
+I’m not going to detail all of the riches and blessings that these feasts hold for us.
+There are so many references to the feasts, instructions directly from YHWH regarding how to observe them, and examples of people keeping the feasts throughout the Bible that it is impossible for me to share them all in this short article.
+Further, in writing this, I am not seeking to present myself as an authority on keeping biblical feasts.
+We are still learning ourselves, and we get better at it each year.